2022–23 Leeds United F.C. season: September

-Leeds began September by travelling to the Gtech Community Stadium to play Brentford on 3 September, losing by a score of 5–2.
-Ivan Toney opened the scoring for Brentford in the 30th minute with a penalty kick after foul on him by Luis Sinisterra, Toney then doubled Brentford's lead three minutes before the half-time interval with a free-kick.
-Sinisterra then pulled a goal back for Leeds in first-half stoppage time following a throw-in by Pascal Struijk.
-Toney then wrapped up his hat-trick after Leeds goalkeeper Illan Meslier came out of the Leeds penalty area following a long-range shot by Mathias Jensen in the 58th minute.
-Referee Robert Jones then sent-off Leeds head coach Jesse Marsch for appealing for a penalty following a foul on Crysencio Summerville by Aaron Hickey in the 64th minute.
-Marc Roca then scored a second goal for Leeds with his first goal for the club following a low-cross by Luke Ayling in the 79th minute.
-Bryan Mbeumo then scored a fourth for Brentford following a header on by Toney in the 80th minute, Yoane Wissa then added a fifth goal for Brentford after he stole the ball from Diego Llorente in second-half stoppage time.
+Leeds were defeated 5–2 away to Brentford in their opening match of September.
+Ivan Toney opened the scoring for Brentford in the 30th minute with a penalty kick after foul on him by Luis Sinisterra, before doubling Brentford's lead three minutes before the half-time interval with a free-kick.
+Sinisterra pulled a goal back in first-half stoppage time with a "composed low finish", before Toney completed his hat-trick, capitalising on an error from Diego Llorente to chip Leeds goalkeeper Illan Meslier.
+Leeds head coach Jesse Marsch was sent off in the 64th minute.
+Marc Roca scored a second goal for Leeds in the 79th minute before late goals for the hosts from Bryan Mbeumo and Yoane Wissa.
 Their following two matches against Nottingham Forest at Elland Road scheduled for 12 September and against rivals Manchester United at Old Trafford scheduled for 18 September were postponed due to the death of Queen Elizabeth II on 8 September.